-Importantly, while the study will be located in particular contexts in Indonesia – the generalizable (both structural and cultural) aspects of these contexts can be applied across the wider South East and South Asian regions.
+Importantly, while the study will be located in particular contexts in Indonesia – the generalisable (both structural and cultural) aspects of these contexts can be applied across the wider South East and South Asian regions.

-This research will further raise the profile of the Australian National Action Plan on Women, Peace and Security, and help to implement the government’s international commitments under the Plan to promote the participation of women in peace and security, the protection of women’s human rights in conflict-affected settings, and women’s roles in the prevention of conflict and violence.
+This research will further raise the profile of the Australian National Action Plan on Women, Peace and Security, and help to implement the government’s international commitments under the Plan to promote the participation of women in peace and security; the protection of women’s human rights in conflict-affected settings; and women’s roles in the prevention of conflict and violence.

 Department of Foreign Affairs and Trade (DFAT)